Easy Food Safety Tips

 Serving and Storing

-- Date leftovers and use them promptly; if in doubt about freshness, discard.
+• Date leftovers and use them promptly; discard them if you doubt freshness.

 You Might Like These: